hpodl/simple-blockchain/README.md

-# SIMPLE_BLOCKCHAIN
+## simple-blockchain

-Really basic and not well thought-out blockchain project I'm working on to understand how this technology works.
-Doesn't have decentralized connectivity yet.
+A simple blockchain project with minimalistic web api to demonstrate the basic principles behind this technology.

-Made after reading and consulting [this guide.](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46)
+Made with help of [this guide.](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46)